- Home

 Learn about the support available for local communities and charities, and discover how to meet us at our upcoming events.

-View moreFind out what PFAS (per-and poly fluoroalkyl substances) are, how they impact the water industry, and what we are doing about them.
+View moreFind out what PFAS (per-and poly fluoroalkyl substances) are, how they impact water and sewage, and what we are doing about them.

 They are sometimes referred to as ‘forever chemicals’ because of their persistence in the environment.